2DegreesInvesting/stress.test.plot.report/readme.md

+## Workflow to add new plots

+1. Create a new branch and add a new vignette that contains the raw code , and that uses the mock input data provided in data-raw
+2. merge the vignette in master branch once the build of the vignette passes
+3. refactor the vignette to isolate the data preparation and plotting functions for each plot, following the structure described further in this readme.
+4. create a pipeline function that encapsulates those 2 functions, and add it as a new script in R/
+5. rewrite the plots that have been refactored by their pipeline function in the vignette

 ## Using this repo

 The input files for the plot are a folder of ouputs obtained from run_trisk from the r2dii.climate.stress.test package, and optionally a portfolio dataset.